code4me/ui-extensions-workshop/exercises/answer-03-using-dynamic-classes.md

 }).change();
 ```

+---

+In the previous example, each selectable option had it's own branch in the
-Instead of specifying each option in the if/else-statement, there is only a
+if/else-statement.
+Instead of specifying each option, there is only a single if-
-single if statement present:
+statement present:

 ``` js
 if (this.value !== '') {